(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

 It's a conversation.
 We'll talk about what brought you in, what you've already tried, what your day-to-day looks like, and what you want to be different.
 No homework, no exposure work, no diving into your childhood unless that's where the answer lives.
 The first session is mostly about getting oriented together.

-Do you offer virtual sessions?
+Do you offer virtual sessions for anxiety?

 Yes — PHIPA-compliant video sessions across Ontario.
 Many anxiety clients find virtual sessions easier, especially in the early weeks when leaving the house is part of the problem.

-Is therapy covered by OHIP?
+Is anxiety therapy covered by OHIP?

-External support
+External support to lean on.

 Ready when you are